alexv0iceh/AutoChar/README.md

 ## _WARNINGS_

 - It's kind of conflicting with AfterDetailer and may cause crashes if used together
-- It's working poorly with Dynamic Prompts as of now, so it's not advised as well, read Known Issues for details
 - If it gives you FileNotFoundError, please, make sure your saving directories are divided by txt2img and img2img folders in /stable-diffusion-webui/output.
 You can do it it Settings-Paths for saving.

 ## _Functions and features as of now:_